 Treatment of Diabetic Eye Conditions

 Apart from maintaining blood pressure, blood cholesterol, and blood sugar levels, treatment is not needed during the first 3 stages of diabetic retinopathy.
-In the fourth stage, proliferative retinopathy is treated with a procedure known as scatter laser treatment.
+In the fourth stage, proliferative retinopathy is treated with a procedure known as scattering laser treatment.
 The abnormal blood vessels are ablated, causing them to shrink.
 It works best once the blood vessels begin to bleed.
 However, severe blood vessel bleeding may need to be surgically corrected with a vitrectomy procedure.

 Treatment for macular edema usually includes a laser procedure called focal laser treatment.
 Several hundred small laser burns are placed in the areas of retinal leakage around the macula to prevent leakage and reduce the amount of fluid.
 This helps reduce the risk of vision loss and, in some cases, may even improve lost vision.
-We perform focal laser treatment here, and can usually so it in just one session.
+We perform focal laser treatment here, and can usually do it in just one session.